What it takes to solve the Hubble tension through scale-dependent modifications of the primordial power spectrum: Discussion

 For the first time, we identified a possible modification that reconciles the Planck-inferred $H_0$ with its direct measurement from SH0ES.
 However, this solution also lowers the total matter density $\Omega_m$, which is tightly constrained by the BOSS BAO and PantheonPlus uncalibrated SNIa data.
 Upon incorporating these data sets, we find that achieving the SH0ES-preferred Hubble constant becomes significantly more difficult.
 One contributing factor is the limited number of degrees of freedom available when fitting the Planck CMB data, restricting the flexibility of modifications to the primordial power spectrum.
 Additionally, the modifications we have identified tend to overfit individual data points from Planck to compensate for the poor fit to BAO and uncalibrated SNIa when these data are included, further indicating that this approach is not a promising resolution to the Hubble tension.

-Throughout this study, we did not include Planck CMB lensing potential likelihood for the simplicity of applying our method.
-However, while the lensing potential is not sensitive to features in $\pk$ \cite{Chluba:2015bqa} we find that the inclusion of CMB lensing can be important when exploring modifications of $\pk$ as a solution to the Hubble tension, because the degeneracy direction in $h$-$\omega_c$ from the lensing potential is opposite to the shifts in $h$ and $\omega_c$ from the modifications of $\pk$ we found.
-We defer a detailed study of lensing to future work.
+We have separately studied how the inclusion of the Planck CMB lensing measurements affects our construction of data-driven solutions to the Hubble tension.
+While the lensing potential is not sensitive to features in $\pk$ \cite{Chluba:2015bqa} we find that the inclusion of CMB lensing can be important when exploring modifications of $\pk$ as a solution to the Hubble tension, because the degeneracy direction in $h$-$\omega_c$ from the lensing potential is opposite to the shifts in $h$ and $\omega_c$ from the modifications of $\pk$ we found.

 We have shown how to translate our results on the primordial power spectrum of curvature fluctuations into insights on the model of the primordial Universe that could have originated them.
 As the most compelling proposal to date is that of an early inflationary phase, we have worked within the EFT of inflationary fluctuations and showed how our solutions can be produced by a burst of oscillations in the time evolution of either the first slow roll parameter $\epsilon$ or the speed of sound of the curvature perturbation $c_s$.